Probing New Limits for the Violation of the Equivalence Principle in the solar-reactor neutrino sector as a next to leading order effect: Introduction

 \section{Introduction}

-Two decades ago, Gasperini introduced the idea of neutrinos mixing between eigen-states of flavor and gravitational interaction, leading to a Violation of the Equivalence Principle (VEP)~\cite{Gasperini}.
-The purpose of such model was to find a solution to the solar neutrino problem through an oscillation mechanism ``\'a la" Pontecorvo supposing a {\it minimal coupling} between the gravitational field $\phi(x)$ and a scalar approximation for the neutrino field.
-This approach just considers the neutrino kinetic energy content as its mass when coupling with gravity.
-Later, Halprin and Leung~\cite{Halprin1,Halprin2} introduced independently a coupled scalar approximated neutrino field with a linearized space-time metric, such that $g_{\mu\nu}\equiv \eta_{\mu\nu}+h_{\mu\nu}$ where $\eta_{\mu\nu}=diag(1,-1,-1,-1)$ and~\cite{Will} $h_{\mu\nu}=-2\phi(x)\delta_{\mu\nu}$.
+Two decades ago, Gasperini introduced the idea of mixing between flavor and gravitational neutrino eigenstates, leading to a Violation of the Equivalence Principle (VEP)~\citep{Gasperini}.
+The purpose of such model was to find a solution to the solar neutrino problem through an oscillation mechanism ``\`a la" Pontecorvo induced by a minimal coupling between the gravitational field $\phi(x)$ and the neutrino field.